Humble alliums pair with two pantry staples for a tangy, crisp salsa that adds something special to perfectly broiled, 5-minute salmon.

 - Sea or kosher salt and freshly ground pepper

-- Place onions and scallions in a bowl of ice water for 20-30 minutes.
+For the salsa: Place the onions and scallions in a bowl of ice water for 15 minutes, give or take 5 minutes is fine.
 Drain well.
-I like to squeeze in a clean dish towel to get rid of as much moisture as possible.
-Add honey, vinegar, 1/2 teaspoon salt, and freshly ground pepper to taste.
+I like to pat with a clean dish towel or paper towel to get rid of the excess moisture.
+Stir in the honey, vinegar, ½ teaspoon salt, and freshly ground pepper to taste.
 Mix well and refrigerate until ready to serve.

 For the salmon: Adjust the top rack of the oven so it is 6 inches from the element, and preheat the broiler (use high if you have a choice).
 Cover a baking sheet with foil.
 (Helpful hints: If the skin is still on the salmon and you prefer not to eat it, do not put any oil or cooking spray on the foil.
 When finished cooking, the skin will stick to the foil and you can scoop the fish right off with a spatula.
 If you wish to eat the skin, spray the foil.
 Do not use parchment as it will burn.)